Germany's top court upholds murderer's right to be forgotten | DW | 27.11.2019

 The case became famous enough to be turned into a book and a TV documentary aired by public broadcaster ARD in 2004.
 In 1999, news magazine Der Spiegel put three print reports from 1982 and 1983, in which the man's full name appeared, in its freely available online archive.

-The murderer, on becoming aware of the archive in 2009, launched a long legal campaign to have the reports removed.
+On becoming aware of the archive in 2009, the perpetrator launched a long legal campaign to have the reports removed.
 Germany's Federal Court of Justice initially dismissed his suit, on the grounds that the public had an interest in learning about the Apollonia murders, and that his name was inextricably tied to the events.

 Decision welcomed